 I wanted to talk a bit today about something that has been going on in the gardens while we are getting plants really going.
 We’ve been mulching.
 “What is mulch any way?”you might wonder, if you have no background in gardening.

 Mulch is anything that covers the ground and improves the soil by retaining moisture.
-Did you know that you could even mulch with rocks?
+Did you know that in some circumstances you could even use rocks?
 I know!
 I feel the cringing of gardeners from all the places that battle rocks.
 But according to George, it can actually be done and might help in some situations.

 Mulch improves soil fertility.
 It stops weeds from coming up thereby saving work on weeding.
 Mulch adds to soil structure for drainage and roots can find nutrients better.
 It creates better plant health and production.

-Do you do anything different for your garden with what you use for much?
+Do you do anything different for your garden for weed control and moisture retention?

 Let us know in the comments below.